 monetize the purchase, which will mean leveraging Red Hat for self-centered rather than customer priorities.
 IBM has almost said as much.

 “This is a very good opportunity to cross sell,”

 Correct.
 Also, IBM Cloud services are a primary item to cross-sell, and these services are uncompetitive.
 They can’t make very much progress in the market on their own in a level playing field, which is why IBM, in part, needs Red Hat to push customers to a service that they would not ordinarily use.
 This means that a big part of the acquisition will be for Red Hat to have its customer base

 harvested by IBM and redirect cloud purchases away from the competitive providers to an uncompetitive provider.
 And to do this, Red Hat would have to become biased towards IBM Cloud.
 No doubt, efforts will be made in marketing to propose that Open Shift has been engineered by IBM to “work best” with IBM Cloud.
 This will mean IBM lying to Red Hat’s current customers by saying they will do one thing and then doing another.

 How do we know this?

 Well, the authors have plenty of experience with IBM.
 If we look at previous IBM acquisitions, this pattern is quite clear.
-In the case of the statistical application SPSS, the first thing IBM did was “overmonetize” the acquisition in 2009.
+In the statistical application SPSS, the first thing IBM did was “overmonetize” the acquisition in 2009.
 IBM’s acquisitions are entirely consistent.
-IBM announces an acquisition, and how it will be fantastic for customers, while at the same time making the acquired item less appealing either through price increases or control and interference.
+IBM announces acquisition and how it will be fantastic for customers while at the same time making the acquired item less appealing either through price increases or control and interference.

 The following quote is typical of the analyst’s reaction to acquisitions.